 Marketing + Leadership = ROI

-You might be wondering what leadership has to do with marketing.
+You might be wondering what learning leadership for dentists has to do with marketing.
 Fair question.
 Our primary job is to generate new patients for you, but it is also to make sure that you gain the greatest return on investment from every new patient.
 I started to notice that the results we were getting were inconsistent from practice to practice, despite using similar strategies.
 Highly successful practices had dynamic leaders who communicated clearly, made decisions quickly, and had happy, empowered teams.
 Practices who struggled to gain ground from their marketing were led by owners who were never taught how to lead.

 My personal mission is to deliver the strongest results and greatest ROI on your dental marketing investment.
 As such, I decided to interview some of the best leadership consultants in the dental industry to help you turn these obstacles into opportunities.
 As you read this guide, if you hear a voice in your head saying “finally, somebody understands what I’m dealing with,” I urge you to talk to any of these consultants.
 The results will be life-changing.